 Growing profits with Promoted Listings

-For mass market multi-quantity sellers looking to stand out from the crowd, the Promoted Listings feature offers an easy and low-risk way to do so.
+For sellers looking to stand out from the crowd, the Promoted Listings feature offers an easy and low-risk way to do so.
 The cost-per-sell model means that sellers can experiment with the service without committing a lot of money to see whether it is profitable.
 Planning ahead, keeping competitive with ad rates, creating great listings and analysing personal metrics are easy ways for sellers using Promoted Listings to take full advantage of the feature.